neil-armstrong-fig/playdate/README.md

    1. Make sure all resources are cleaned up!!!

 ### Mocks
-Prefix all mock files with `Mock-` so that they are easily identified (and ignored with lots of files)
+- Chuck them in the `test-setup/mocks` folder and ensure `UnitTest.lua` imports them so that they are available to all tests
+- For naming, postfix with `Mock` to avoid collisions with the real type